SquareBracketAssociates/Booklet-ManagingCode/Chapters/Started/pharo.md

 And clicking on the **Repair repository** menu will show you the repair view, showing an explanation of the current situation and some proposed solutions:

 - Locate this repository in your file system: if you have already cloned your pharo fork repository on your disk you can simply point to it.
-Pharo will synchronise it as explained in the next steps.
+Pharo will synchronize it as explained in the next steps.
-- Clone again this repository: you can clone again your Pharo fork from github to your local disc.
-Again your fork may be desynchronised from the actual Pharo version but Iceberg will manage it too.
+- Clone again this repository: you can clone again your Pharo fork from GitHub to your local disc.
+Again your fork may be desynchronized from the actual Pharo version but Iceberg will manage it too.

 So depending on the action you chose: you can then choose to search in your disk for an existing clone or to clone your forked Pharo repository.